 YMCA St Paul’s Group is forming a large and local association called YMCA St Paul’s Group that will work across London and the metropolitan area.
-We joined with YMCA Slough early in 2018, and we’re planning to join with YMCA West London on 1 April 2018, after having joined with YMCA East London in 2017.
+We joined with YMCA Slough early in 2018, and joined with YMCA West London on 1 April 2018, after having joined with YMCA East London in 2017.
 Our desire to come together as YMCAs is driven by a wish to improve and expand the work in local communities whilst also ‘changing the debate’ at a political and policy level so that young people might thrive.

 What brings us together is our shared Christian ethos and how that might be applied into today’s context.
 We want to work together and use the skills and knowledge across the group to enhance the work in each area.
 At the same time we know that the efficiencies we can gain by working together can then be invested into growth and diversification of our services.